-Tim McDonald, PhD is chief scientist at Electro Magnetic Applications where he has implemented new system-modeling approaches to simulate the interaction of systems and their electronics with electromagnetic environments in a shorter time, with more accuracy, and at a lower cost.
+Tim McDonald, PhD is the President and Co-Owner of Electro Magnetic Applications where he has implemented new system-modeling approaches to simulate the interaction of systems and their electronics with electromagnetic environments in a shorter time, with more accuracy, and at a lower cost.
 He is a consultant to NASA and DoD major primes for specialty engineering of critical systems, development of novel nanomaterial solutions to EMI/EMC problems, and in the execution of major programs that require verification to electromagnetic environmental effects.

 Select consulting engagements:

 • Lightning and spacecraft plasma charging analysis of Lockheed Martin NASA Orion MPCV

 • Lightning and HEMP analysis of Orbital Sciences MDA Ground-based Midcourse Defense Booster Vehicle rocket